Embedded-BDI/embedded-bdi.github.io/index.md

 Users can go to the [Get Started](./get_started.html) page to learn how to use this framework, and developers can read more about how the project works on the [Implementation Details](./implementation_details.html) page.

-Please review the [Contributing](./guide.html) document if you wish to collaborate to this project.
+Please review the [Contributing](./guide.html) document if you wish to collaborate on this project.

 Embedded-BDI is distributed via the [GPL-3.0 License](./license.html).